 The professional experience of Mrs. Vassileva in the banking sphere started in 2007 in Eurobank EFG Bulgaria AD (Postbank) as Director, Consumer Lending and Executive Director of one of the group's companies.
 From 2010 to 2016 she was Retail Banking Manager at Alpha Bank - Bulgaria Branch.
-Her career began in 1998 at Coca - Cola Hellenic Bottling Company Bulgaria AD, where she held various management positions in marketing and sales for 6 years.
-From 2004 until 2007 she was a member of the management team of United Milk Company EAD.
-Prior to joining First Investment Bank AD, Sevdalina Vassileva was part of the team of Bella Bulgaria AD, serving as Director of Business Development and Expansion.
+Her

-Outside her strictly professional duties, in her spare time she mentors entrepreneurs and startups, assisting them in the development and realization of their ideas, mainly in the field of new technologies.
+Outside her strictly professional duties, in her spare time she mentors entrepreneurs and start-ups, assisting them in the development and realization of their ideas, mainly in the field of new technologies.